Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-4-Network Threat Hunting Investigation (Wireshark + Suricata)/README.md

 This project demonstrates a Security Operations Center (SOC) investigation of a malware infection using network traffic analysis.

-A user reported downloading a suspicious application disguised as a legitimate Google Authenticator-related file.
+A user searched for Google Authenticator and downloaded a malicious application masquerading as legitimate Google Authenticator software.
 After execution, the compromised workstation began communicating with attacker-controlled infrastructure.

 A packet capture (PCAP) containing the associated network activity was analyzed to identify: